vlall/PixelNotes/README.md

 1. A class for Happy, Sad, Scared, Relaxed, Motivated ect..
 This will influence more variables (tempo, tone, rhythm, dynamics)
 2. Relating the color wheel to the Circle of Fifths
-3. **We also need to find a way to understand the whole image rather than its individual colors.** Future expansion may include the ability for cluster detection.
+3. Future expansion may include the ability for geometric shape detection/clustering instead of focusing on colors